 Liv Redpath’s 2018/19 season features her role debut as Gretel in Hansel & Gretel with LA Opera, alongside Sasha Cooke and Susan Graham.
-On the concert stage she joins the Los Angeles Master Chorale to open their season with Mozart’s Requiem and Kirchner’s Songs of Ascent, the LA Philharmonic for Beethoven’s Choral Fantasy at the Hollywood Bowl, and the Pacific Symphony in Ravel’s L’enfant et les sortilèges as Le feu/la princesse/le rossignol.
+On the concert stage she joins the LA Philharmonic under Maestro Gustavo Dudamel for Haydn’s Lord Nelson Mass and Beethoven’s Mass in C Major, the Los Angeles Master Chorale for Mozart’s Requiem and Kirchner’s Songs of Ascent, and the Pacific Symphony in Ravel’s L’enfant et les sortilèges as Le feu/la princesse/le rossignol.
 She will return to her hometown, Minneapolis, for a concert with the Bakken Trio and, later, to sing Cunégonde in Candide with VocalEssence and Theater Latté Da.
 Other assignments for her third season as a Domingo-Colburn-Stein Young Artist include Voce dal cielo in Don Carlo and covering Servilia in La clemenza di Tito.
 In summer 2019, Ms. Redpath will present a concert with Christophe Rousset at the Da Camera Society, reprise Zerbinetta in Ariadne auf Naxos for Cincinnati Opera, and cover Bess in Breaking the Waves at the Edinburgh International Festival.

 In her 2017/18 season, Ms. Redpath had her role and house debut as Zerbinetta in Ariadne auf Naxos at Santa Fe Opera.
 As a second year Domingo-Colburn-Stein Young Artist at LA Opera, she sang Amour in John Neumeier’s new production of Orphée et Eurydice and Frasquita in Carmen, both under maestro James Conlon.
 She sang Countess Ceprano and covered Gilda in Rigoletto, appeared as Anna in Nabucco with maestro Plácido Domingo, and also covered Cunégonde in Candide.
 She had her Seattle Symphony debut in Vivaldi’s Gloria, her LA Philharmonic debut in their collaboration concert with the Academy Awards, and is the winner of the 2017 Palm Springs Opera Guild Competition.